With this document you can:

 How long we hold your details for

-The retention period is set at 3 years plus the current calendar year.
+The retention period is set at 3 years from the date of the last action.
 All information is held in line with the our retention schedule.

 Why we keep requests